Parsha 27: Tazria (She Bears Seed) תַזְרִיעַ

 Messianic Education Australia (MEA)

-Parsha in 60 Seconds Presents Chayei Sarah
+Parsha in 60 Seconds Presents Ki Tissa

-Parsha 5
+Parsha 21

 A NOTE FROM MESSIANIC EDUCATION AUSTRALIA: The independent views expressed in this video are for open learning and discussion purposes only and are not to persuade or determine biblical doctrine.

-Parsha in 60 Seconds Presents
+Parsha in 60 Seconds Presents Ki Tissa

-Parsha 4
+Parsha 21

 A NOTE FROM MESSIANIC EDUCATION AUSTRALIA: The independent views expressed in this video are for open learning and discussion purposes only and are not to persuade or determine biblical doctrine.